When to visit the vet?

 Diagnosis

 An accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. can be made by listening to the lungs with a stethoscopeA stethoscope is a medical instrument used for auscultation, or listening to body sounds, such as heartbeats and lung sounds.
 It is a fundamental tool in medical diagnostics. to identify abnormal breathing sounds.
-In some cases, chest X-rays can help rule out other causes of the symptoms and assess the severity of the disease.
+In some cases, chest X-rays can help rule out other causes of the symptoms and assess the severity of the condition.
 If a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is suspected, a culture of nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. or pharyngeal secretions can be performed to identify specific pathogens.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. or throat secretions may be performed to identify specific pathogens.

 Therapy

-The treatment of tracheobronchitis depends on the severity of the symptoms and the underlying cause.
-In many cases, the symptoms subside on their own within one to two weeks while the dog is rested.
-Rest and avoidance of stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. are crucial to promote healing.
+Treatment for tracheobronchitis depends on the severity of the symptoms and the underlying cause.
+In many cases, the symptoms resolve on their own within one to two weeks, as long as the dog is kept rested.
+Rest and avoiding stress are crucial to support recovery.

 Prognosis and follow-up care